- The University shall invite applications for admissions in various academic programs through publication of advertisement.

 - CGPA of winner will be compared with the CGPA of the winner of a medal in a program having more than 10 students, to assess the type of medal to be awarded.

-- Gold, Silver and Bronze medals shall be awarded to the top three students of each batch and degree program.
+- Gold, Silver and Bronze medals shall be awarded to the top three students of each batch of undergrad degree program, wheras only Gold medal shall be awarded to the toppers of each bactch of MS/MBA graduate degree programs.

 - If there is a tie in the award of a medal both will be awarded the same medal.